Zipcoder/reveal-slides-light/md/procedural-programming.md

 '8' is NOT 8 // one is a char, the other an int
 ```

-Values of type char can be expressed as hexadecimal values that run from \u0000 to \uFFFF
+Values of type char can be expressed as unicode values that run from \u0000 to \uFFFF

 -